camunda/camunda-docs-manual/content/user-guide/process-engine/incidents.md

 org.camunda.bpm.engine.impl.cfg.ProcessEngineConfigurationImpl.setCustomIncidentHandlers(List<IncidentHandler>)
 ```

-An example of a custom incident handler could be a handler which, in addition to the default behavior, also sends an email to an administrator.
+An example of a custom incident handler could be a handler, which extends the default behavior by sending an email to an administrator, whenever there was the incident of type ``failedJob``.
+However, adding just the custom incident handler overwrites the default behavior with the custom incident handler.
+As a consequence, the default incident handler is not executed anymore.
+If the default behavior should be executed as well, then the custom incident handler should also invoke the default incident handler, which includes using internal API.